 - In order to improve the customer shopping experience and increase store productivity, the Company increased the pace of remodel activity, as well as the relocation and closure of older, larger square footage stores.

 - With the increased pace of remodel and new store activity, Burlington is significantly increasing the number of stores in our “brand standard”, i.e., new and remodeled stores that are in a smaller footprint.
 At the end of fiscal 2018, over 50% of our stores were in our brand standard, with over 60% expected in our brand standard by the end of fiscal 2019.

-- In 2017 and 2018 alone, between new stores and remodel activity, Burlington will add 190 stores to the Company’s “brand standard”.
+- In 2017 and 2018 alone, between new stores and remodel activity, Burlington added189 stores to the Company’s “brand standard”.
 The planned new store and remodel activity for 2019 should translate to nearly 300 stores added to the brand standard between 2017 and 2019.
 The Company expects the significant majority of its stores to be in its brand standard within 5 years.

 - For the first time in the Company’s history, Burlington’s average new store size in 2017 was below 50,000 gross square feet.
 The Company opened new stores at an average of 45,000 square feet in 2017, 43,000 square feet in 2018, 42,000 square feet in 2019 and a planned average of less than 40,000 square feet in 2020.